We developed an exciting technology called high pressure processing to help to lock-in flavour.

 Food currently lost or wasted throughout the production and consumption cycle can be converted into nutritious and tasty foods.

-If we can better understand plant resistance to pathogens like fungi and oomycetes, we can successfully introduce genes for resistance into crops like grapevines, which will increase productivity and quality, and simultaneously decrease our dependence on chemicals for disease control.
+Understanding plant resistance to pathogens will help us introduce resistant genes into crops like grapevines, increasing productivity and quality and decreasing the use of chemicals for disease control.

 Mapping horticultural food loss